icpc/ccs-specs/Contest_Control_System.md

 ### Timestamps and IDs

-A timestamp and an integer sequence, called an ID, are assigned to submissions and clarification requests at the time they enter the system.
+A timestamp and an integer, called an ID, are assigned to submissions and clarification requests at the time they enter the system.
 The following constraints must be enforced by the CCS: